Philippines

 Batis Centre for Women

-Batis Center for Women handles cases of trafficking, illegal recruitment, unjust working conditions, family abandonment, domestic violence and other forms of violence against Filipino women migrant workers.
+The Batis Center for Women is a Philippine non-governmental organization established in 1988 to support Filipino women migrant workers, particularly those who have experienced trafficking, exploitation, and abuse.
+It handles cases of trafficking, illegal recruitment, unjust working conditions, family abandonment, domestic violence and other forms of violence against Filipino women migrant workers.
 It provides direct welfare services to Filipino migrant women returnees through a reintegration program that includes the planning and establishment of business opportunities for women returnees.

 Email